-What standard a C++ compiler aims to support can be hard to determine: the value of \\ cplusplus may help but some compilers use it to denote a standard which is partially supported and some the latest standard which is (almost) fully supported.
-On a Unix-alike configure will try to identify a compiler and flags for each of the standards: this relies heavily on the reported values of \\cplusplus.
+What standard a C++ compiler aims to support can be hard to determine: the value50 of cplusplus may help but some compilers use it to denote a standard which is partially supported and some the latest standard which is (almost) fully supported.
+On a Unix-alike configure will try to identify a compiler and flags for each of the standards: this relies heavily on the reported values of cplusplus.

-The webpage https://en.cppreference.com/w/cpp/compiler\support gives some information on which compiler versions are known to support recent C++ features.
+The webpage https://en.cppreference.com/w/cpp/compiler_support gives some information on which compiler versions are known to support recent C++ features.

 C++ standards have deprecated and later removed features.
-Be aware that some current compilers still accept removed features in C++17 mode, such as std::unary\function (deprecated in C++11, removed in C++17).
+Be aware that some current compilers still accept removed features in C++17 mode, such as std::unary_function (deprecated in C++11, removed in C++17).

+For maximal portability a package should specify the standard it requires for code in its src directory by including something like 'C++14' in the 'SystemRequirements' field of the DESCRIPTION file, e.g.

+SystemRequirements: C++14

-Different versions of R have used different default C++ standards, so for maximal portability a package should specify the standard it requires.
-In order to specify C++14 code in a package with a Makevars file (or Makevars.win or Makevars.ucrt on Windows) should include the line
+If it has a Makevars file (or Makevars.win or Makevars.ucrt on Windows) this should include the line